 - Armenia, Azerbaijan, Kazakhstan, Kyrgyzstan, Moldova, San Marino, Tajikistan, Turkmenistan and Uzbekistan joined the United Nations (1992)

-Happy 86th Birthday to Mikhail Gorbachev, the world leader most responsible for the end of the Cold War between Russians and Americans.
+And, Happy 87th Birthday to Mikhail Gorbachev, the world leader most responsible for the end of the Cold War between Russians and Americans.
 The last leader of the Soviet Union, his policy of Perestroika (restructuring) moved the nation toward democratic and capitalist principles–and inadvertently led to its dissolution, and an end to communist party rule.
 He received the Nobel Peace Prize for introducing the policy of Glasnost, which called for increased openness and transparency in government and gave freedoms to the Soviet people, never previously experienced.

 His negotiations with President Reagan over strategic nuclear arms led to a lifelong friendship.
 He was responsible for “tearing down” the Berlin Wall separating East and West Germany.
 (Pictured left: the dismantled wall in 1990, with affectionate thanks to “Gorbi’) Read more about one of the most pivotal progressive figures of the 20th century in his memoirs.